-This soup makes for great leftovers.
-Simply store it in an airtight container in the refrigerator.
-When you're ready to reheat, you may want to add additional chicken broth to thin it out as the noodles will absorb the broth.
+This delicious sopa de fideo makes for great leftovers.
+Simply store the leftover soup in an airtight container in the refrigerator.
+When you’re ready to reheat, you may want to add additional chicken broth to thin it out as the noodles will absorb the broth.

 Top Tip for Sopa de Fideo

 Take your time and allow the fideo to toast.
 If they seem like they are starting to burn, turn your heat down and continue to stir them until they are golden and have a nutty aroma.

 - 1 stockpot/Dutch oven